-The Northwest currently hosts one operating nuclear electricity generation facility, Columbia Generating Station (CGS), located just outside Richland, Washington on land leased from the

-Department of Energy within its Hanford Site.
-Placed into service in 1984, the CGS provides the region with 1,190 megawatts of electricity.
-The CGS is owned and operated by Energy Northwest, a consortium of 27 regional public power utilities.
-Energy Northwest has a formal net billing agreement with the Bonneville Power Administration under which the Bonneville Power Administration pays the costs of maintaining and operating the CGS and receives all of the output from the facility at the cost of production.
+The Northwest currently hosts one operating nuclear electricity generation facility, Columbia Generating Station (CGS), located just outside Richland, Washington on the Hanford Nuclear Reservation.
+Placed into service in 1984, the CGS provides the region with 1,170 megawatts of electricity.
+The CGS is owned and operated by Energy Northwest, a consortium of 27 regional public power utilities.263 The Bonneville Power Administration purchases and markets the output of the CGS.264

-The trend over the past two decades has been toward the closure of nuclear facilities, although the share of net generation that nuclear power provides to the US electricity system during that timeframe has remained consistent at around 19.5 percent.
-276 Several nuclear reactors are scheduled to come online in the next five years, including the Watts Bar Unit 2 in Tennessee, and four reactors in South Carolina and Georgia.
-277 Additionally, the push for carbon-free electricity and federal and private investment in the development of small modular reactors (SMRs) have resulted in a reconsideration of nuclear power as a generation resource.
-278 SMRs are small, factoryfabricated nuclear generators, built and installed according to standardized designs.
-Generally less than one third the size of traditional nuclear generators, 279 these modular units would be deployed in the quantity needed to meet electricity demand.
-Advocates of SMRs have not yet demonstrated that these technologies will be any cheaper or faster to construct than traditional nuclear power plants.
-Because the distinctions between traditional nuclear power facilities and SMRs generally relate only to the generator size and methods of construction, rather than the technologies used to produce electricity, the environmental impacts are likely to differ only in magnitude.
+As a result of unfavorable economics and safety concerns, the trend over the past two decades has been toward the closure of nuclear facilities.
+However, the push for carbon-free electricity and federal and private investment in the development of small modular reactors (SMRs) have resulted in a reconsideration of nuclear power as a generation resource.265 SMRs are small, factory-fabricated nuclear generators, built and installed according to standardized designs.
+Generally less than one third the size of traditional nuclear generators,266 these modular units would be deployed in the quantity needed to meet electricity demand.
+Advocates of SMRs have not yet demonstrated that these technologies will be any cheaper or faster to construct than traditional nuclear power plants.267 Because the distinctions between traditional nuclear power facilities and SMRs generally relate only to the generator size and methods of construction, rather than the technologies used to produce electricity, the environmental impacts are likely to differ only in magnitude.
 Therefore, the discussion of the environmental effects of nuclear electricity generation in this section will not distinguish between the types of facility.

 Nuclear electric facilities have the potential to result in a variety of environmental effects, the most visible being human health issues caused by the release of radioactive material and adverse water use and quality impacts.
-However, these potential impacts vary considerably depending on the point in the nuclear power lifecycle, from the extraction and processing of uranium and disposal of spent nuclear fuel, to the construction of a nuclear power plant, its operations and eventual decommissioning.
+However, these potential impacts evolve considerably over the lifecycle of a nuclear facility, from the extraction and processing of uranium and disposal of spent nuclear fuel, to the construction of a nuclear power plant, its operations and eventual decommissioning.
 This section discusses the potential impacts associated with each of these phases.